$40 HelpS Meet IMMEDIATE needs like food for a month For children and Their Families.

 and to keep oneself unstained from the world.

-- In Honduras, the NiCo team is staying connected to students and their families via phone calls since the country has issued shelter in place requirements, and teachers have created and distributed learning kits so that the children may continue to study at home.
+- In Honduras, the NiCo team is staying connected to students and their families each week with special learning kits so that the children may continue to study at home.
 The staff has been given special permission to provide food and cleaning products for the families as well, and families say that, with no work available, the help they are receiving is their lifeline and hope.
 Curfews are in place, even as the country begins a phased reopening plan.

 - In Russia, technology is keeping our team connected daily to orphanage directors in the midst of quarantine, and classes are being taught via Zoom to children eager to attend.
 Regular phone calls and WhatsApp messages are also keeping our team connected to each young adult in our aging out initiative as they navigate life so that their essential needs may be met.
 Grocery bags are being delivered to homes, and one young adult even received much-needed furniture for her apartment.
 Essentials are also being delivered to orphanages.
 Families in the municipality program are receiving ongoing mentorship and guidance to navigate job loss, support services, and legal services.

 - In Kenya, food, clean water, hygiene products, and learning materials are being provided to families weekly at both Patmos School and Madeleine School.
 Our social workers are continuing to educate families on the importance of keeping the basic hygiene the students have learned in school.
-Those living in Nairobi are under partial lockdown.
+Those living in Nairobi remain under partial lockdown.
 The Kenyan government has confirmed that elementary and secondary schools will not reopen until early 2021, and students will repeat their current year of education.

 - In India, At Gan Sabra, food and medicines are being delivered to families in the Gan Sabra community program as part of a special task force formed by the local government as the country remains in partial lockdown status.
 Children at the home are committed to praying daily for healing and restoration.
-At House of Grace, provisions were gathered to ensure the children and young adults home from college would have plenty of food, soap, and personal effects.
+At House of Grace, provisions were gathered prior to lockdown to ensure the children and young adults home from college would have plenty of food, soap, and personal effects.
 There is study time each day, and everyone is also learning new hobbies like baking and music.
-Most of the country are reopening after an extensive lockdown, but social restrictions remain in place.
+Parts of the country are reopening after an extensive lockdown, but social restrictions remain in place.
 The government has indicated that schools may reopen in August.